 The “Dogs of the Dow” are the 10 highest-yielding stocks in the Dow Jones Industrial Average, which is comprised of 30 stocks.
 The idea behind this investment philosophy is that stocks in the DJIA that are high-yielding are the ones that have traded down in price, thereby raising their yield.
 Because DJIA stocks are considered industry stalwarts that can survive bad times and recover in price, this strategy is a version of “buy low, sell high.”

-This advice is always sound, but with the Federal Reserve recently raising interest rates — and looking like they will again in December — it’s more timely than ever.
-Online savings banks are now paying interest rates of more than 2 percent, and those rates are trending higher.
+As the Federal Reserve has lowered interest rates, banks have also decreased theirs.
+Online savings banks are still paying higher interest rates than brick-and-mortar banks, however.
 Check the current rate on the savings account at your bank — many old-line, traditional banks like Chase are still paying rates as low as 0.01% APY.

 Many mutual funds make year-end distributions of income and capital gains.
 When these distributions occur, the mutual fund share price drops by the amount of the distribution.
 If you buy a fund right before a distribution, you’ll receive just as much in cash as you lose on your investment — but you’ll owe taxes on the distribution, leaving you in a worse position than if you had done nothing.

 More From GOBankingRates